boondocking

 What To Take When Going Boondocking

-Whether you’re boondocking, dry camping, or just getting out of town for a few days, you should always be prepared.
-Depending on where you’re going and how remote the destination is, your list may change.
-That being said there are a few items you should always consider taking with you when you go boondocking.
+Whether boondocking, dry camping, or just getting out of town for a few days, you should always be prepared.
+Your list may change depending on where you’re going and how remote the destination is.
+That being said, there are a few items you should always consider taking with you when you go boondocking.

 1. Batteries